odan/php-dev-box/README.md

 <http://localhost>

-**Note:** The server currently listens on port 80 by default.
-Changing the HTTP port is not supported at this time.
-Support for custom ports may be added in a future release.

 The default document root (where you place your PHP files) is:

 `c:/xampp/htdocs/`

+## Limitations

+* The server currently listens on port 80.
+Changing the HTTP port is not supported at this time.

+* HTTPS is not supported in this version.
+All traffic runs over plain HTTP.
+SSL/TLS support may be added in a future release.

 ## Security